-By using software instead of a dried tree pulp to keep track of attendance, the process can be made faster, more accurate, and less time-consuming for everyone involved.
+By using time clock software instead of a dried tree pulp to keep track of attendance, the process can be made faster, more accurate, and less time-consuming for everyone involved.
 The right time tracking software will automate and organize the process of confirming timesheets so you can finally take that vacation you’ve been pushing back.

 2. The power of transparency in business